 Learning Objectives

-- Apply evidence-based, practical strategies to actionably address therapists’ confidence and competence in working with individuals with dementia
+- Apply evidence-based, practical strategies to actionably address reactive balance control in persons with MS

 Timestamps